How to sell your medical devices and IVDs in the UK

 - either the certificate expires or

-- for three years (for general medical devices) and five years (for IVDs) after the new regulations take effect, whichever is sooner
+- for three years (for general medical devices) and five years (for IVDs) after the new UK regulation takes effect, whichever is sooner

-The current UK medical device and IVD regulation is based on the old EU Directives and a new version of the UK regulation has been proposed.
-The updated UK regulation will be similar to the MDR/IVDR and is expected to go into effect in 2023, Therefore, the MDR/IVDR five-year extension is to 2028, the MDD/AIMDD extension is to 2026 and the IVDD extension is to 2028.
+The current UK medical device and IVD regulation is based on the old EU Directives.
+A new, more robust UK regulation is expected to go into effect in July 2024.
+If the July 2024 timeframe is met, then the five-year MDR/IVDR/IVDD CE marking extension is to July 2029, the three-year MDD/AIMDD CE marking extension is to July 2027.

-After these dates, companies must have UKCA marking to continue marketing in Great Britain.
+After these dates, companies must obtain UKCA marking to continue marketing in Great Britain.

 What does this mean for me?

-Between today and the above dates, companies can sell devices in the UK with only their European CE marking, as long as they meet the additional requirements outlined above.
+Between today and the transitional deadlines, companies can sell devices in the UK with only their European CE marking, as long as they meet the additional requirements outlined above.
 This means there is no major change for you, other than:

-1) appoint a UK Responsible Person, if you are located outside of Great Britain
+1) appoint a UK Responsible Person, if you are located outside of the UK

 2) register your company and device with the MHRA

 3) register your UK importer(s) with the MHRA